guibueno/guibueno.github.io/_docs/03-development/08-design-rationale.markdown

   - "Link it to prototype screenshots and to the logic model"
 ---

+### Self-assessment

+Learners won’t have anyone telling them whether what they are pronouncing is accurate.
+Rather, they will have access to a proficiency video feature, where they can record themselves and keep track of their progress in a self-assessment approach, so that they can see their improvement and keep themselves motivated.

 in this screen it is shown the last ones. **LanguageBug** suggests to record new videos in a certain period of time and usage, but the person is free to create new ones whenever they feel like.
 Under the videos there is a quick link (record yourself) that takes the user to the Record Yourself Speaking screen (Image 12), where it is possible to record a new video.
 The user can either swipe right to see more videos or click on Your Performance to go to the Performance page (Image 11).

 See it full size in [[PDF](https://drive.google.com/open?id=0B-D7NHTmyc54REJPSDJ6WlliRlk)] or [[PNG](https://drive.google.com/open?id=0B-D7NHTmyc54Z2l6RW9iXy1VY2c)] format.